Table of Contents

-Tetracyclines are contraindicated in pregnant women and children because they have chelating effects on calcium, which may cause discoloration of teeth and increased susceptibility to caries and delayed bone growth.
+Tetracyclines are contraindicated in pregnant women and children because they have chelating effects on calcium, which may cause discoloration of teeth, increased susceptibility to caries, and delayed bone growth.

 Many bacteria such as streptococcus, clostridium, Enterobacteriaceae, and gonococcus are resistant to doxycycline.
-The bacteria have developed bacterial efflux pumps that remove the antibiotic from the bacterial cell.
-Since tetracyclines are no longer used in the production of meat, a decline in tetracycline resistance has been observed.
+The bacteria have efflux pumps that remove the antibiotic from the bacterial cell.
+A decline in tetracycline resistance has been observed because tetracyclines are no longer used in the production of meat.

 Metronidazole and other nitroimidazoles are prodrugs, activated within the microbial cell by oxidoreductases under anaerobic conditions.
-It is a bactericidal antibiotic active against anaerobic bacteria and select parasites.
-Its mode of operation is not fully understood.
-It is believed that nitroimidazoles produce short-lived free radicals that are cytotoxic and can interact with and harm bacterial DNA.
+Metronidazole is a bactericidal antibiotic active against anaerobic bacteria and select parasites.
+Its mode of operation is not fully understood, but it is believed that nitroimidazoles produce short-lived free radicals that are cytotoxic and can interact with and harm bacterial DNA.

-Metronidazole is well absorbed and distributed after oral administration, reaching high and effective tissue concentrations in the brain, uterus, liver, and abscess cavities.
+Metronidazole is well absorbed and distributed after oral administration, reaching high, effective tissue concentrations in the brain, uterus, liver, and abscess cavities.
 Metronidazole is indicated for the treatment of infections caused by protozoa and obligate anaerobes, such as bacterial vaginosis and Clostridium difficile-associated diarrhea.

 Metronidazole is used for perioperative antibiotic prophylaxis.
 It is oxidized and conjugated in the liver and partially excreted in the urine.
 It is contraindicated during pregnancy and in patients with severe hepatic disease.

 Fosfomycin is a phosphonic acid derivative that irreversibly inhibits murein precursor synthesis.
-Due to its good soft tissue penetration and the broad spectrum of activity, it is used as a reserve antibiotic in the treatment of osteomyelitis and soft tissue infections.
+Because of its good soft tissue penetration and broad spectrum of activity, it is used as a reserve antibiotic in the treatment of osteomyelitis and soft tissue infections.
 Renal excretion occurs via glomerular filtration, and no tubular secretion occurs.

 Fosfomycin should be used in combination with other bactericidal antibiotics to prevent the development of resistance.
 Common side effects of fosfomycin include nausea and vomiting.
 The infusion solution contains high concentrations of sodium and recrystallized succinic acid, which must be considered in the treatment of patients with hypernatremia and allergies.